1coderookie/KobraGoNeoInsights/docs/printserver.md

 ## Cam / Webcam
 As mentioned in the RPi section, if you connect a webcam directly to your printserver, I'd suggest to use a webcam which only offers a low resolution as you don't need 4K for monitoring the printing process.
 Also creating a time laps video from your printing process using a resolution of 640x480 or 1024x768 saves your power resources and storage compared to a 4K or something like that.

 I also would like to mention general WiFi/LAN cameras which you could use.
-Also here it doesn't have to be the one for hundret bucks - a cheap one will do the job just fine.
+Also here it doesn't have to be a cam for a hundret bucks - a cheap one will do the job just fine.
 If you like to tinker a bit, maybe get yourself a cheap ESP32-CAM module.